Who are we?

 One of the first faces you will see when you visit All Nations is that of Pastor Mike.
 Reaching out with a welcoming handshake, hug, or high-five, Pastor Mike has a deep love for his congregation.
 Pastor Mike is committed to leading All Nations Ministry to follow both the Great Commandment and Great Commission, and this is evident with his teaching.

 Born in Detroit, MI, pastor Mike got his undergraduate education from the University of Illinois at Urbana-Champaign, and got his MDiv at Trinity Evangelical Divinity School.
-He also spent three years living in Guam (1998-2000) and most recently was the English ministry pastor at Onnuri in Korea (2009-2018).
+He also spent three years living in Guam (1998-2000) and most recently served as a pastor in the English ministry at Onnuri in Korea (2009-2018).
 His other ministry experiences including being the youth pastor at Antioch Bible Church in Chicago (2000-2003) and being the youth pastor at Hebron Church in Chicago (2003-2009).

 As a loving husband to Sarah and his four children (Elijah, Rachel, Ella, and Ezekiel), Pastor Mike spends his spare time playing basketball, watching sports, and working out.